thoughtful-web/settings-page-wp/README.md

 1. Continue developing the documentation.
 2. Create a form to generate a configuration file with.
 3. Add a network admin settings page configuration.
+4. Add a filter to the Select Field configuration to enable populating choices with data like:
+   a) Users
+   b) User Roles
+   c) Post Types
+   d) Taxonomies
+   e) Image Sizes

 ## Requirements